DariaAleshina/forkify-recipe-app/README.md

 ## Credits

 This project was executed as part of _"The Complete JavaScript Course 2025: From Zero to Expert!"_ by Jonas Schmedtmann.
-HTML and CSS design were provided by Jonas Schmedtmann.
+The HTML and CSS design were provided by Jonas Schmedtmann as part of the course.
+Modified by me, to make design responsive.